JeannieFallon/lexicon/README.md

 http://localhost:8000
 ```

-## Notes

-- Lexicon is optimized for MacBooks with M2 or newer chips (Metal acceleration).
-- Once models are downloaded, Lexicon requires no internet to run.
+## Note: macOS Firewall Prompts

+When you run Lexicon's local web server, macOS may prompt:

+> "Python.app wants to accept incoming network connections"

+- This is **NOT** triggered by any request for WAN access.
+- `http.server` is serving local requests only to your browser on `localhost:8000`.
+- macOS firewall still sees the activity as a request for network access.
-- You can add more models or prompts later to expand its capabilities.
+- You can safely allow this and continue to use Lexicon fully offline.
+- If you deny it, the web UI will fail to load locally but the CLI option will still function.

 ## References